Continuing Education Activity

 Hepatitis B

-Hepatitis B immunoglobulin and Hepatitis B vaccine should be administered within 12 to 24 hours of birth to all babies of Hepatitis surface antigen positive (HBsAg) mothers or those with unknown/undocumented HBsAg status.
+Pregnant women with immune active HBeAg-positive immune-active phase, cirrhosis, and advanced fibrosis should be treated in pregnancy.[18]
+Hepatitis B immunoglobulin and hepatitis B vaccine should be administered within 12 to 24 hours of birth to all babies of HBsAg mothers or those with unknown/undocumented HBsAg status, followed by 2 other doses of vaccination at 1 month and 6 months.
 This is regardless of whether maternal antiviral therapy was administered during the pregnancy.
+Low birth weight neonates weighing less than 2 kg and preterm neonates should receive Hepatitis B immunoglobulin at birth 1 month, 3 months, and 7 months.[20]

-Fetal exposure risk has not been increased with the use of these antiviral medications during pregnancy.[20]
-Breastfeeding is encouraged after newborns receive the appropriate immunoprophylaxis by the American College of Pediatrics, Centers for Disease Control and Prevention (CDC), ACOG, and Society for Materno-Fetal Medicine (SMFM).
+Tenofovir is the preferred antiviral therapy with a lower risk of resistance and is associated with low mineral bone loss in neonates.[23]
+The administration of both hepatitis B immunoglobulin and hepatitis B vaccine HBV vaccine within 12 to 24 hours of birth to reduce in-utero infection has been recommended by the European Association for the Study of Liver Disease and the SMFM.[24]
+Fetal exposure risk has not been increased with the use of these antiviral medications during pregnancy.[25]
+Breastfeeding is encouraged after newborns receive the appropriate immunoprophylaxis by the American College of Pediatrics, Centers for Disease Control and Prevention (CDC), ACOG, and SMFM.

 Hepatitis C